CS-433/CS-433-Project-2-CWX/README.md

 ## File/Folder Description
-`/data`: The folder that contains the training and the testing images.
+`/data`: The folder that contains the training and the testing images, it is also used to save the prediction masks.

 `/log`: The folder that contains the evaluation results of different models.